toutane/ecole-directe-listener/README.md

 The solution: regularly check for changes and notify the user when there is one.

-Thus, EDL regularly makes requests to Ecole Directe to ask it "Did Charles-Antoine get a bad note?"
-No kidding...
-I only have good grades.

 To see if there is a change between a query n and a query n + 1, Ecole Directe Listener stores in mLab for each listening the data of query n and compares it with the new data of query n + 1, if it are different: it sends you a notification, otherwise the process continues.
 Attention, even if there are changes, nothing stop.